digitalocean/digitalocean-cloud-controller-manager/e2e/README.md

 ## resource cleanup

 The end-to-end tests clean up resources used on the DigitalOcean cloud after themselves on completion (either successful or erroneous).
-In the case that teardown does not complete for whatever reason (say, because of a crash of the tests or resources being in an irreparable state), the `cleanup-resources.sh` script can be used to remove the resources explicitly.
+In the case that teardown does not complete for whatever reason (say, because of a crash of the tests or resources being in an irreparable state), the `docker.sh clean <ID> <NAME>` script can be used to remove the resources explicitly.

 See the script's header for details.